 An Overview of the Tragic Incident

-Miller has been sentenced to 2 years in jail and eight years of probation.
+Miller has been sentenced to two years in jail and eight years of probation.
 The director was fined $20,000 as a part of his sentence.
-He will also be performing 360 hours of community service.
+He will also complete 360 hours of community service.
 From the rest of the crew, executive produce Jay Sedrish has also accepted 10 years probation with no jail time whereas film-producer and Miller’s wife, Jody Savin, is no longer facing any such charges.

 The biopic movie, Midnight Rider itself is unlikely to be released ever.
 Lead singer from the ABB band, Mr. Allman, has sued the producer in order to prevent any process of reviving the movie.
 Although a settlement was made between the two later, the details of the court-settlement has not been disclosed.

 Similar Court Cases

 The case is not one of its kind to hit Hollywood.
 In 1982, director John Landis and four associates were also charged with involuntary manslaughter for the death of actor Vic Morrow and two other child actors due to a helicopter crash while shooting for The Twilight Zone – a television series.

 Also in 1993, actor Brandon Lee died on the set when the gun that was being used while filming surprisingly turned out to be actually loaded with live ammunition.
 However, the actor who killed Lee on the set of “The Crow”, was not charged.